 What happens behind the beautiful and the ugly doors?
 Is it really different?

 I'm interested in how people become who they are.
 How they choose where to live, who to love and what to do.
 How their choices and reactions affect their next choices and next reactions.
 How their mistakes and successes and other people's mistakes and success form them.
 How one thing can change everything.
 In answering these questions, I explore the lives of the underdog, the outsider, the seeker, the unsettled.

 These are the puzzles I write about.

 It’s an open and shut case.
 Everyone says the only question is whether Connor Braxton deserves to die for killing his girlfriend and a teammate.
-But reporter Gale Hightower’s instincts tell her that there is more to this tragedy — and more people involved in it.
+But reporter (and former swimmer) Gale Hightower’s instincts tell her that there is more to this tragedy — and more people involved in it.
 People who set things in motion that a college kid was powerless to stop.
 But can a killer be both guilty and innocent?
 In Fouled Out, my mystery about the shadowy intersection of greed, drugs and college sports, the answer is maybe.
 Click here to purchase paperback or e-book editions, click here for a summary sheet, and click below for a sample.

 Set in a small town on Cape Cod, Bell Buoy begins with a fire and ends with a new beginning.

 My articles and essays have appeared in The Washington Post, Virginia / Maryland Dog Magazine, SWIMMER (where I was the staff writer for several years), and The Daily Progress (where I had a column called Fitness Frontiers).
 My specialties include profiles of people doing interesting things, the law, health and science news, dogs, and swimming.